Bocadillo

 Variations

-Bocadillo veleño (Vélez PDO): two-tone red-and-white layered.
+Bocadillo veleño (Vélez PDO): the traditional form, two-tone with a red guava center and white guava sides (~3cm); PDO zone spans 5 municipalities (Vélez, Puente Nacional, Barbosa, Guavatá in Santander; Moniquirá in Boyacá).
 Bocadillo de feria: solid red, cheaper, larger.
 Bocadillo con almojábana: paired with the cassava-cheese roll.

 On the Palate